 Our parent, SINA, launched Weibo in August 2009, originally as a microblogging service.
 In 2010, SINA incorporated a subsidiary, T.CN Corporation, in the Cayman Islands to hold the assets associated with the Weibo business.
 In 2011, Weibo was upgraded with social networking features and improved open-platform architecture to support internally developed and third-party developer applications on our platform.
 In 2012, T.CN Corporation was renamed Weibo Corporation.
-In April 2013, Alibaba invested \$585.8 million through Ali WB, its wholly owned subsidiary, in our ordinary and preferred shares representing approximately 18% of Weibo Corporation's then total outstanding shares on a fully diluted basis.
+In April 2013, Alibaba invested \$585.8 million through Ali WB Investments Holding Limited, or Ali WB, its wholly owned subsidiary, to purchase ordinary and preferred shares representing approximately 18% of Weibo Corporation's then total outstanding shares on a fully diluted basis.